cypress-io/cypress-documentation/content/api/commands/session.md

 ### Updating an existing login helper function

-Adding session caching to a login helper function is as simple as wrapping the inside of the function with a call to `cy.session()`.
+You can add session caching to a login helper function by wrapping the inside of the function with a call to `cy.session()`.

 **Before**